matatk/agrip/audioquake/BUILD.md

     `git checkout master`.
 -   You will also need the SDL library and development files:
     `brew install sdl`.

+### User and Development Manuals

+The manuals are written in Markdown (previously they were written in DocBook XML and those original files are still lurking, for now).
+We use a program called Pandoc to

 Set-up: Windows
 ---------------